alibaba-archive/mini-logger/README.md

 ## Goal

 Log levels for logger is useless.
 Just let [debug](https://github.com/visionmedia/debug) module handle the debug log.
-All you need is error log and some custom categories. `mini-logger` just write logs into different files or stdout, do not care about formats(except Error).
+All you need is error log and some custom categories. `mini-logger` just write logs into different files or stdout, do not care formats(only format Errors and Objects).

 ## Features